cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 - Files located in the repo
 - Dirs (ending with `/`), in which case:
 	- The whole subtree underneath the dir are considered sources.
-	- They may be inside the repo or outside, but cannot contain or lie within system dirs such as `/usr`, `/proc`, `/etc`, etc.
+	- They may be inside the repo or outside it.
 	- If outside, they can be relative or absolute.

 In both cases, names must be canonical, i.e. contain no empty component nor `.`, nor `..` except initially for relative names outside repo.